AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language/04-migrating_to_spark.rst

 ====================

 -----------------------------
-Migrating From Ada to SPARK
+Migrating from Ada to SPARK
 -----------------------------

 * Analyzing the Ada code will point to SPARK violations